itzg/docker-minecraft-server/README.md

 The message of the day, shown below each server entry in the UI, can be changed with the `MOTD` environment variable, such as

-    docker run -d -e 'MOTD=My Server' ...
+    -e MOTD="My Server"

 If you leave it off, a default is computed from the server type and version, such as

     A Paper Minecraft Server powered by Docker

-when `TYPE` is `PAPER`.
 That way you can easily differentiate between several servers you may have started.

-_The example shows how to specify a server message of the day that contains spaces by putting quotes around the whole thing._

 ### PVP Mode